In order to keep your client calm during an audit interview, I suggest you do two things:

 Client: “No, not really.
 I just don’t understand how I was chosen and others were left alone.”

-You: “So you feel that we aren’t being fair in how we select areas to audit.”
+You: “So you feel we’re not being fair in how we select areas to audit.”

 Client: “Well, I wouldn’t exactly say THAT, but I do feel singled out.
 Did I do something to cause this audit?”